Fiery CEOs may clash in Glencore-Xstrata talks

 Davis, however, is nicknamed "Big Mick" for his beefy frame and six-feet two-inch height.
 Glasenberg by contrast is medium height and wiry.

-The fact that Davis was hired by Glasenberg has colored their relationship, said one source who knows the Glencore CEO.
+The fact that Davis was hired by Glasenberg has coloured their relationship, said one source who knows the Glencore CEO.

 "There's a sense at Glencore that Mick wouldn't be where is today without Ivan, who chose him ...
 He owes it all to Ivan," the source said.
 "At the same time, lots of people at Xstrata felt they were bullied by Glencore."